FC Girondins de Bordeaux: Into the 2000s

 During the 1999–2000 season, the club played in the new UEFA Champions League for the first time.
 In two seasons time Bordeaux won another piece of silverware, beating Lorient 3–0 in the 2002 Coupe de la Ligue final.
 Le club au scapulaire then two seasons later defeated Club Brugge 4–1 on aggregate in the fourth round to reach the 2004 UEFA Cup quarter-finals, where the club fell to eventual winners Valencia.
 Bordeaux got to another final in 2007 where there were eventually victorious in winning the Coupe de la Ligue of that year.
 Bordeaux then achieved further honours in winning the Ligue 1 and Coupe de la Ligue titles of the 2008–09 French footballing season thus achieving the first ever double in the club's history.
 In 2013, Bordeaux won the Coupe de France defeating Evian 3–2 in the final.
 In the 2013–14 Ligue 1 season, Bordeaux finished 7th in the table.
 In 2015, Bordeaux appointed Willy Sagnol but in 2016 Sagnol was terminated after only winning one match in the first eight games of the season and was replaced by Ulrich Rame.
 On 27 May 2016, Rame was replaced by Jocelyn Gourvennec.
-On 20 January 2018, Gourvennec was terminated and was replaced by Gus Poyet.
+On 20 January 2018, Gourvennec was fired and was replaced by Gus Poyet.
 Poyet guided Bordeaux to a 6th-placed finish at the end of the season.

 In July 2018, General American Capital Partners's CEO Joseph DaGrosa pursued the purchase of the French professional football team for €70 million after 19 years of M6's ownership.

 On 18 August 2018, Poyet was suspended by Bordeaux after labelling the situation as "embarrassing" when Gaëtan Laborde was sold to Montpellier without his knowledge or consent.
 On 5 September 2018, Ricardo Gomes was appointed as "General Manager" — he did not possess the necessary coaching badges to be officially appointed the first-team coach.

-2020s, financial crisis and relegation
+The purchase of the club by General American Capital Partners would be completed in November 2018, before they sold their stake to majority shareholder King Street Capital in December 2019.